Pea and Mint Pesto

-Fresh peas, leek, mint and Parmesan cheese are blended to smooth perfection.
-Serve on crusty bread, use as a dip or turn into a soup.
+Fresh peas, leek, mint, and Parmesan blend into a smooth and vibrant Pea and Mint Pesto.
+Spoon it over pasta, spread it on crusty bread, use it as a dip, or thin it into a light spring soup.

 Ingredients